What is an Online Marketplace and Why You May Need One?

 You certainly know many popular marketplaces.
-I don't mean only the one created for Facebook, but also eBay or Allegro in Poland.
+We don't mean only the one created for Facebook, but also eBay or Allegro in Poland.
 Building a marketplace platform means a completely different approach to e-commerce than when running a regular online store.
 It allows you not only to sell your own products, but also to profit from cooperating with other brands.
 Are you wondering if this is the right solution for your company?

 What is an online marketplace?